Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-08.md

 `<input type="range">`

-Turn on "Show User Agent Shadow DOM" option.
+Turn on "Show User-Agent Shadow DOM" option.

 Chrome: In the inspector go to settings, scroll to Elements and check the box: "Show user agent shadow DOM"